Filter Visual Components

 </div>

-prop on the InsightView component, both sets of filters will be merged using the following rules:
+If you reference a saved visualization with active filters and set the filters prop on the InsightView component, both sets of filters will be merged using the following rules:

 - If the active filter in the saved visualization and the filter defined with the

-prop overwrites the active filter in the saved visualization. - All other filters, both saved and from the
+filtersprop have the same object qualifier (identifier or URI), the filter defined with thefiltersprop overwrites the active filter in the saved visualization. - All other filters, both saved and from the

-prop, will be added.
+filtersprop, will be added.

 Chart component filter